What is digital transformation and what does it mean for your business?

 Hasbro leveraged the potential of digital marketing, and by using an AdTech platform, the company drove sales at the end of the buyer’s journey directly on retailer sites.
 Hasbro targeted parents with the most relevant products when they were purchasing items for their children.
 By increasing the spending on ads, the company grew sales significantly and hit the record of $5 billion in 2016 for the very first time in its 93-year history.

 Restaurant chains often struggle to keep up with tech-savvy boutique food companies.
 Subway launched its transformation by hiring a range of technology experts to revamp the company’s core capabilities such as the website, mobile apps, loyalty programs, and payment systems.

-But this was just the first step in Subway’s digital transformation.
+But this was just the first step.
 The company is planning to redesign stores in the future and include innovations such as self-serving kiosks and other customer-centric capabilities that address the most pressing customer needs and preferences.

 Tech giants such as Facebook, Google, and Amazon drive transformation in consumer experiences – and other companies can’t do anything else than follow.
 Organizations looking to gain a competitive advantage are now investigating the opportunities of digital transformation.
 However, it’s smart to remember that digital transformation is actually quite challenging, despite the many success stories we hear from companies admired for their innovation drive.

 Are you looking to formulate your own digital transformation strategy and need an expert technology partner?
 Get in touch with us; our teams help companies of all sizes launch successful digital transformation projects.